Practice Area

 What the role involves

-As public administrator, the firm carries out the same duties as any personal representative under Chapter 28A — qualifying before the Clerk, inventorying and protecting assets, paying valid creditor claims, and distributing the estate to the lawful heirs — but as a neutral officer accountable to the court rather than to any one family member.
+As public administrator, the firm carries out the same duties as any personal representative in an ordinary estate administration under Chapter 28A — qualifying before the Clerk, inventorying and protecting assets, paying valid creditor claims, and distributing the estate to the lawful heirs — but as a neutral officer accountable to the court rather than to any one family member.

 This appointment reflects the trust the Clerk of Superior Court places in the firm to administer estates fairly and on the public record.
 If you have an interest in a Clay County estate with no one to serve, the firm can explain how the process works.